JakobKjellberg02/JakobKjellberg02/README.md

 My name is Jakob Zornig Kjellberg and I am 22 years old.

  - Studying MSc in Computer Science and Engineering at the Technical University of Denmark 🇩🇰
- - Want to study MSc in Computer Science and Engineering with Specialization in Computer Security

  If you're interested in my cool ideas, blogs, thoughts, and more, check out:
 [jakobkjellberg02.github.io](https://jakobkjellberg02.github.io/)